gvegayon/sns-exposures/README.md

 - `models/`: contains the R scripts used to process the data, and generate the exposure measurements.
 Particularly, the file `models/regressions.qmd` (a [Quarto](https://quarto.org) file) that runs the different regression models shown in the paper.

+- `data-raw`: contains the raw database from the SNS study.